javigallego4/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Francisco Javier Gallego

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Student in University of Granada

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: University of Granada
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)